Seirdy/seirdy.one/content/posts/website-best-practices.md

 ---
 <div role="doc-preface">

-_The following applies to minimal websites that focus primarily on text.
+The following applies to minimal websites that focus primarily on text.
 It does not apply to websites that have a lot of non-textual content.
 It also does not apply to websites that focus more on generating revenue or pleasing investors than being inclusive._

 This is a "living document" that I add to as I receive feedback.
 See the updated date and changelog after the post title.

-If you find the article too long, just read the introduction and conclusion.
-The table of contents should help you skim.
+<p role="doc-tip">If you find the article too long, just read the introduction and conclusion.
+The table of contents should help you skim.<p role="doc-tip">

 </div>